THE BAD SEED EP

 Personnel: Nick Cave (vocals), Tracy Pew (bass), Roland S Howard (guitar), Mick Harvey (drums and guitar), Blixa Bargeld (guitar)

 Gnawing ever onward through his obsessions, Nick Cave’s career has had something of the ceaseless forward motion of a termite.
 As he goes, bands gather around and then moult away, like exoskeletons used up as the fresh ones form, new skins for the same old ceremony.
 Some of his best records have resulted when things are new.
-But some come from moment before stagnation, when all involved sense it’s coming to an end.
+But some have come from the moment before stagnation, when all involved sense it’s coming to an end.

 So it was with the demise of The Birthday Party, as immortalised on their glorious last two EPs.
 (Initially released either end of 1983, the pair were subsequently combined as a single CD in 1989, along with two unreleased tracks from the Mutiny sessions.)
 Concise, brilliant contradictions wrapped in obnoxious cartoon swastikas, they sum up everything about the group, its Beckett-Beefheart-Iggy-Itchy-Scratchy riot, yet clearly signal the wider, widescreen road ahead.
 They are ferociously terminal, but burningly alive.